Welcome to the Master of Science in

 Contact Dr. Chris Bonvillain for more information.

-- 20 graduates accepted to Ph.D. programs across the country
+- 30 graduates accepted to Ph.D. programs around the world

 - 1 graduate accepted to medical school